wlswotmd/gef/README.md

     * It also shows the symbol if available.
     * It supports some new options: `--is-addr`, `--is-not-addr`, `--uniq`, `--depth`, `--slab-contains`, `--slab-contains-unaligned`, `--phys` and `--tag`.
 * `proc-info`: is improved.
-    * It displays some additional informations.
+    * It displays some additional information.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/proc-info.png)
 * `elf-info`: is improved.
     * It displays Program Header and Section Header.